srozemuller/rozemuller_blog/content/blog/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 $request
 ```

+The example of the ```configpolicy.json``` is stored in [my GitHub](https://github.com/srozemuller/MicrosoftEndpointManager/tree/main/ConfigurationPolicies/Full).

 ## Assignment
 Assigning policies is the next step where more options are available.
-In this part of my earlier power setting blog post, I show how to assign a policy to all devices based on filters.
+In this part of my earlier power-setting blog post, I show how to assign a policy to all devices based on filters.
 https://www.rozemuller.com/deploy-power-settings-automated-in-microsoft-endpoint-manager/#power-settings-assignment-with-filters

-If you want to try the Graph API I would suggest start to read here: https://docs.microsoft.com/en-us/graph/auth/.
-It start with authentication and continues the Graph API journey.
+If you want to try the Graph API I would suggest start reading here: https://docs.microsoft.com/en-us/graph/auth/.
+It starts with authentication and continues the Graph API journey.

 {{< bye >}}